bert-w/sqomplexity/README.md

 The equal contribution of both _Data Complexity_ and _Cognitive Complexity_ is arbitrary, and research could still be done to develop a distribution that more fairly approaches a general sense of _complexity_.

 Similarly, the weights of _Low_, _Medium_ and _High_ are set to some sensible defaults.
-It is necessary though for the _Low_ weight to be greater than or equal to 1, since multiplication may take place during the algorithm.
+It is necessary though for all weights to be greater than or equal to 1, since multiplication may take place during the algorithm.

 ## Execution from JavaScript